-- a biodiversity landscape plan setting out how the development will enhance biodiversity including clear ecological enhancement for breeding birds and bats and provision of bat boxes, bird boxes, and native planting, together with a timetable for implementation - b) A site plan showing all existing trees and hedges along the southern and northern boundaries of the site.
-These shall be identified to be retained and the details shall include a plant specification (including species, position and height, a maintenance schedule and a 5 year management plan. - (ii) within 11 months of the date of this decision the Scheme shall have been approved by the Local Planning Authority or, if the Local Planning Authority refuse to approve the Scheme, or fail to give a decision within the prescribed period, an appeal shall have been made to, and accepted as validly made by, the Secretary of State.
+- a biodiversity landscape plan setting out how the development will enhance biodiversity including clear ecological enhancement for breeding birds and bats and provision of bat boxes, bird boxes, and native planting, together with a timetable for implementation. - b) A site plan showing all existing trees and hedges along the southern and northern boundaries of the site.
+These shall be identified to be retained and the details shall include a plant specification (including species, position and height, a maintenance schedule and a 5 year management plan. - c) Detailed plan and a timescale for reducing the extent of patio on the northern elevation (as indicated and annotated on the approved existing floor plans, Drawing No.01).

+(ii) within 11 months of the date of this decision the Scheme shall have been approved by the Local Planning Authority or, if the Local Planning Authority refuse to approve the Scheme, or fail to give a decision within the prescribed period, an appeal shall have been made to, and accepted as validly made by, the Secretary of State.

-- (iii) if an appeal is made in pursuance of (ii) above, that appeal shall have been finally determined and the submitted Scheme shall have been approved by the Secretary of State. - (iv) the approved Scheme shall have been carried out and completed in accordance with the approved timetable and thereafter maintained and retained as approved.
+(iii) if an appeal is made in pursuance of (ii) above, that appeal shall have been finally determined and the submitted Scheme shall have been approved by the Secretary of State.

+(iv) the approved Scheme shall have been carried out and completed in accordance with the approved timetable and thereafter maintained and retained as approved.